 To keep up with hiring demands in a tightening labor market, it’s important to deploy creative marketing and employer branding strategies to help attract the right talent to your supply chain organization.
-Here are our top tips from our supply chain recruiters and our procurement recruiters for developing or optimizing a supply chain employer branding strategy.
+Here are our top tips from our supply chain recruiters, procurement recruiters, and manufacturing recruiters for developing or optimizing a supply chain employer branding strategy.

 You’ll want to create career branding materials that accurately highlight your organization, culture, history, career paths, and especially the benefits of working for your company and its supply chain organization.
 Many organizations neglect how important it is to have a consistent brand image across the entire organization.

 If you don’t know where to get started with your supply chain employer branding strategy, a great place to begin is with your company values.
 The things that are important to the company culture will help shape a strong brand image.
 Partner with your marketing department to brainstorm ideas or consider outsourcing this work to an agency with strong employer branding experience.

 Key information to include:

 When you’ve established a strong organization brand, you’ll want to create or optimize your career web pages, making it easier for candidates to find your company, learn more about the benefits of working for your firm, and apply to open opportunities.

 A few things to consider when building or optimizing your career page:

 Your career page should be easy to find on your website, not buried in the navigation or worse, listed at the very bottom of your website.
 Ideally, your main career webpage should be listed at the top of your website within the primary navigation menu.